Change is coming to your waste collection program!

 With legislative changes coming and the existing level of organics in the garbage, North Grenville is looking at the possibility of implementing an organics program.
 Other programs that are being looked at include: leaf & yard waste pick up, bulky item pickup, and bi-weekly garbage pickup.

 Council would like to have input from residents on what the future of waste management in North Grenville should look like to help guide the direction of the upcoming waste management contracts.
-A survey has been developed allow residents to share their opinions and a Discussion Forum focused on the future of waste management in the Municipality will be held on March 25 at 6:30 p.m. in the Urbandale Arts Threater at the Municipal Centre.
+A survey had been developed allow residents to share their opinions and a Discussion Forum was held on March 25 at the Municipal Centre.
 The survey results and Forum comments will help guide the design of the Request for Proposal and provide a framework for evaluating the submitted proposals.
 The future of the Municipal waste program will be shaped with help from this survey as approved by Council.